OSeMOSYS/osemosys_global/docs/asean.md

 ### Spatial resolution

-The model represents all 34 provinces of Indonesia across 7 regions - shown in the table and map below - as individual nodes.
+The model represents all AMS as individually, with Vietnam, Thailand, Indonesia, Malaysia, and the Philippines at a sub-national level and the remaining five AMS at the national level.
+This is shown in the table and map below.

 ![ASEAN_map](./figures/asean_map.png "ASEAN model representation")

-** AMS represented in FEO at the sub-national level for Vietnam, Thailand, Indonesia, Malaysia, and the Philippines **
+** AMS regional definitions  **

 {{ read_csv('./tables/asean_nodes.csv') }}